 World Deadlift Record – Introduction

-Why might you want to see world-record deadlift feats of strength by the strongest men and powerlifters of all time?
+Why might you want to see world-record deadlift feats of strength by the strongest powerlifters of all time?

 So you can stay motivated to get to your powerlifting or deadlift workout today.

 Whatever your weightlifting goals are, inspiration is essential in achieving them.

 For example, while I deadlift solely for fitness, I still like to see world-record deadlifts for motivation that it is possible to deadlift more than 200 pounds, which is my highest deadlift.

 Yea, give me a break; I’m 66 and glad I can walk and ride a bike, let alone deadlift!

 My guess is that is what you want as well, to get leaner, stronger, and fitter.

 And when it comes to fantastic strength training exercises to help anyone of any age get fitter, the deadlift is hard to beat.

 With one simple compound movement, you can hit all the major muscles of your entire body, even the often neglected posterior chain muscles (the back half of your body).